cycosoft/Eyas/README.md

 ## Multiple Platforms

 Depending on your platform, you may be able to build for multiple platforms using the `electronuserland/builder:wine` docker image ([details](https://www.electron.build/multi-platform-build#provided-docker-images)).
-Here's a simple visualization of possible configurations.
+Here's a simple visualization of known possible configurations.

 | Platform | Win | Linux | Mac |
 | - | - | - | - |